Libz4/Libans-flask-Todoapp/README.md

 ## Application

 For this Project, I have developed a Flask Web app that helps users plan their daily schedule.
 By using a database.
-Users can add, view, update, and delete to-do items, it also allows users to keep track of what the have and have not completed.
+Users can add, view, update, and delete to-do items, it also allows users to keep track of what they have and have not completed with a statusbar.

 <!-- ROADMAP -->
 ## Design